Trading Stock Splits and Share Consolidation

 Share splits were very popular during the late 1990s – in 1999 there were more than 85 among S&P 500 companies alone.
 But they had fallen out of fashion, with only five taking place among this same group of companies in 2019.
 However, the success seen by Apple and Tesla may encourage other CEOs to consider share splits.

-Reverse stock splits, sometimes called share consolidations, are the exact opposite of share splits.
+A share consolidation, also known as a reverse stock split, is the exact opposite of share splits.
 They consolidate the number of outstanding shares in the same proportion for all shareholders.

 Share consolidations are normally carried out by companies who have seen large drops in their share price over a period of time and are often seen as a sign of a company in trouble.